-Exclusions If most, but not all, names are going to imported from a module, it would be tedious to specify all those names except a few.
+Exclusions If most, but not all, names are to be imported from a module, it would be tedious to list them all.
 For that reason, imports can also be specified via the hiding keyword:

 '''

 import Data.
 Char hiding (isControl

 , isMark)

 '''